excile2127/DarknessFalls/README.md

 Once you have cloned the repository, you should install the version of Unity that is listed below in the dependencies section.
 Then, open the project through Unity.

+### I Just Want to See the Scripts

+If you just want to see an example of my coding, scripts are located in the Assets folder under Scripts, then organized by their respective categories :P

 ### Dependencies

 * [GitLFS](https://git-lfs.github.com/)